bpbrown/polytrope/README.md

 # README #

-These are basic stratified fluid dynamics problems, for flows under the LBR anelastic approximation in a polytropic background, executed with the [Dedalus](http://dedalus-project.org) pseudospectral framework.
+These are basic stratified fluid dynamics problems, for flows under the fully compressible Navier-Stokes equations in a polytropic background, executed with the [Dedalus](http://dedalus-project.org) pseudospectral framework.
 To run these problems, first install [Dedalus](http://dedalus-project.org/) (and on